 earning of other pupils.
 Some expected progress as a result of more than one factor.
-You may sometimes hinder the of the following will apply.
-You are not making the to about your work and attitude to learning.
-We will arrange a meeting with you and your
+You may sometimes hinder the You are not making the ATTITUDE 4 homework, organisation) or by being more consistent in your participate standard required and hand it in on time